 InterContinental San Francisco

-Start your day with a 35-minute taxi ride through Golden Gate Park to Point Lobos, the city's most western district.
-Here, enjoy one of the best ocean views in the city at the iconic Louis' cafe.
-Afterwards, take a waterfront stroll through the green parkland spaces of neighboring Lands End.
-From the clifftops above the ruined, 19th-century former bathhouse, Sutro Baths, you can revel in breathtaking views of the Pacific Ocean and the magnetic Golden Gate Bridge.
+Experience a blissful morning when you stroll through the Golden Gate Park to Point Lobos, the city's most western district.
+Take in the views of timeless crashing waves as you enjoy a bite to eat at the famous Louis' cafe.
+Satiated, hike through the Coastal Trails at Lands End, enjoying the stunning clifftops views above Sutro Baths, the historic 19th-century bathhouse.
+As you drift through the trails, revel in breathtaking views of the Pacific Ocean and the magnetic Golden Gate Bridge.

 As evening falls, take a short walk from the hotel to catch a streetcar at the junction of Powell Street and Market Street, the city's main artery, to the Fisherman's Wharf neighborhood.
-The lively Pier 39 offers attractions and a choice of casual seafood restaurants such as Fog Harbor Fish House and Crab House.
-Alternatively, the nearby North Beach district is home to family-run Italian restaurants like Da Flora and Tony's Pizza, where you can enjoy classic cuisine in relaxed surroundings.
+Feast on local seafood cuisine at the lively Pier 39, where you will find a choice of casual seafood restaurants such as Fog Harbor Fish House and Crab House.
+Or if you are in the mood for classic cuisine with a relaxed, family-run atmosphere, the nearby North Beach district features Italian restaurants like Da Flora and Tony's Pizza.

 Angel Island is the West Coast's version of Ellis Island where over 175,000 Chinese and Japanese immigrants waited for entry to the US.
 Now it is a tranquil retreat with bike and hiking trails, and even a few campsites.
 Ferries leave daily from Pier 39, or from Tiburon across the bay.